Source code for ae.core

 ............................

-for multi-threaded applications include the thread-id of the printing thread automatically into your log files by
+for multithreaded applications include the thread-id of the printing thread automatically in your log files by

 passing a ``True`` value to the :paramref:`~AppBase.multi_threading` argument. to additionally also suppress any